 Because the lightsaber would always represent said Jedi or Sith, variants were discovered to suit one’s own needs, physically and psychologically.
 With that, variations of crystals, hilts, blades and creations of new weapons using the same technology from lightsabers and weapons such as whips, batons and canes.

 The main crystal of the lightsaber is the color of the crystal, which will define what color the blade of the lightsaber will be (more below).
 Certain crystals can be used to change the characteristics of the lightsaber.
 For example, Nextor and Damind crystals could be used to shape the crystal.
 Some crystals could be used to make the laser "sharper" or broader.

-At first during 1,000 BBY, crystals of any colour was could easily be found, the most common colours being blue, green, violet, yellow, orange, silver and gold.
-After the Ruusan war, in which the colours mentioned before were quite common, the common colours now were blue and green.
-Others who wanted a different colour had to brave dangerous worlds to get their crystals.
+At first during 1,000 BBY, crystals of any color was could easily be found, the most common colours being blue, green, violet, yellow, orange, silver and gold.
+After the Ruusan war, in which the colors mentioned before were quite common, the common colours now were blue and green.
+Others who wanted a different color had to brave dangerous worlds to get their crystals.
 Mace Windu is an example.

 Colors could also represent a Jedi’s class during the Jedi Civil War, where Darth Malak reigned.
 A blue lightsaber represented the Jedi Guardian, someone who was forceful and talented in the areas of combat.
 A green lightsaber represented the Jedi Consular didn’t have great combat skills, but preferred the areas of diplomacy and common sense.
 A yellow lightsaber represented the Jedi Sentinel who was balanced in the areas of combat and the Force.

 There are variety colors, the most common being blue, green and red.
 Other colors include:

 With a different combination of crystals, users of lightsabers could tweak the blade to their needs.

 - Dual-phase lightsaber - Allowed the user to change the length of the blade, allowing it to extend up to twice its own length.